 In recognition of National Public Sleeping Day on February 28th, we need to acknowledge America’s need for rest.
-Below outlines all the ways in which sleep deprivation negatively affects a person’s overall health.
+Below outlines how sleep deprivation negatively affects a person’s overall health.

 Anti-Sleep Culture in School and Work